Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

-In order to rationalize the observed neutron scattering signals, we turn to estimating the magnitude of $J$ parameters using fits of the specific heat, magnetization and susceptibility.
+To rationalize the neutron scattering signals, we then estimate $J$ parameters using fits of specific heat, magnetization and susceptibility.
 The magnetic specific heat was fitted using the finite temperature Lanczos method (FTLM) \cite{FTLM.Prelovsek,Changlani.YTO} applied to the dipole-octupole QSI Hamiltonian in Eq.~\eqref{eq:ham}~(see Ref.~\cite{supp,CZO_US_2}).
 The $g$-tensor components were initially estimated from magnetization \textit{vs} field data collected at 4~K, far from the correlated regime.
-The resulting $g_{z}$~=~2.328 is in good agreement with expectations from the CEF~\cite{supp} and was fixed during the optimization of the exchange interactions.
-The zero-field specific heat (Fig.~\ref{Fig_Cp}(a)) shows a broad peak, centered around 0.15~K, as typically observed in spin ice materials when magnetic correlations start to build up~\cite{Matsuhira2009,Kimura:2013gj,PZO_Sylvain,PHO_PRB,CSO_NatPhy,CZO_US}.
-Applying a magnetic field along the [111] direction shifts the signal to higher temperatures, where two separate contributions develop, whose positions and relative weights are remarkably captured by the simulations (see~\cite{supp}).
-Calculations from our model, in the correlated regime, were also compared with the temperature dependence of the bulk susceptibility measured at low field and magnetization curves measured at 0.08~K for fields along the high symmetry directions~\cite{supp}, giving a relatively good agreement.
+The resulting $g_{z}$~=~2.328 agrees with expectations from the CEF~\cite{supp} and was fixed during the optimization of $J$ values.
+The zero-field specific heat (Fig.~\ref{Fig_Cp}(a)) shows a broad peak, centered around 0.15~K, as typically observed in spin ice materials~\cite{Matsuhira2009,Kimura:2013gj,PZO_Sylvain,PHO_PRB,CSO_NatPhy,CZO_US}.
+Applying a magnetic field along the [111] direction shifts the signal to higher temperatures, where two separate contributions develop, whose positions and relative weights are remarkably captured by the simulations \cite{supp}.
+Calculations from our model were also compared with the temperature dependence of the bulk susceptibility measured at low field and magnetization curves measured at 0.08~K for fields along the high-symmetry directions~\cite{supp}, giving a relatively good agreement.
 The former is shown in Fig.~\ref{Fig_Cp}(e) using a highly discriminating plot -- the effective magnetic moment \textit{vs} temperature on a logarithmic scale, showing that the drop of dipole moment in the correlated regime is reproduced for dominant octupolar couplings.
-The cost function resulting from our analysis~\cite{supp} is presented in Fig.~\ref{Fig_Cp}(f) for a dominant $J_{y}$~, showing a valley of optimal parameter sets that correspond to an octupolar QSI.
-Two representative sets (labelled $a$ and $b$ and respectively shown as red and violet curves in Fig.~\ref{Fig_Cp}(a-e)) are (all $J$ values in meV):
+The cost function resulting from our analysis~\cite{supp} is presented in Fig.~\ref{Fig_Cp}(f) for a dominant $J_{y}$, showing a valley of optimal parameter sets that correspond to an octupolar QSI.
+Two representative sets (labeled $a$ and $b$ and respectively shown as red and violet curves in Fig.~\ref{Fig_Cp}(a-e)) are (all $J$ values in meV):

 Importantly, dominant $J_{x}$~solutions are also valid, e.g.: